-- Student should request a meeting with the individual, who is responsible for providing the accommodation to discuss the student's accommodations needs. - Student should schedule a meeting with the Accessibility Coordinator to discuss his or her issues and/or concerns. - If the situation is not resolved, then the student should request a meeting with the VP of Academic Affairs or Dean of Student Services as described above.
+- Student informs Accessibility Coordinator requests in a review of his or her accommodations. - Student requests a meeting with the individual who is responsible for providing the accommodation.
+Student may ask Accessibility Coordinator to sit in. - Student schedules a meeting to discuss situation with the Accessibility Coordinator. - If the situation is not resolved, then the student should request meeting with the VP of Academic Affairs or Dean of Student Services